Featured in this post

 1. Industry-Specific Functionality and Vendor Experience

 The first step when embarking on any software purchasing journey is to identify which business objectives and expected benefits are your priorities.
 Armed with this list of key objectives, you can establish what functionality you'll need in order to achieve those goals, quickly discarding solutions that don’t fit the bill and creating a shortlist to investigate further.

 The first solutions you’re likely to come across are the generic or standard ERP systems.
-These platforms can fulfil many of your business aims, however, there’ll be some for which the system will need potentially costly customisation or require your staff to apply workarounds.
+These platforms can fulfill many of your business aims, however, there’ll be some for which the system will need potentially costly customization or require your staff to apply workarounds.

-Many organisations are using extensive software customisation and workarounds to extend a system beyond its intended usage, creating inefficiencies and resulting in a lack of transparent information across your enterprise.
+Many organizations are using extensive software customization and workarounds to extend a system beyond its intended usage, creating inefficiencies and resulting in a lack of transparent information across your enterprise.
 Workarounds mortgage the future to support the present.
 Not only do these temporary fixes make it difficult to make informed decisions, but they also inhibit future scaling and growth.

-For this reason, most organisations will want to consider an industry-specific ERP solution that includes the specialised functionalities necessary to maximise ROI and drive lasting success.
+For this reason, most organizations will want to consider an industry-specific ERP solution that includes the specialized functionalities necessary to maximize ROI and drive lasting success.

-Whether you’re a manufacturer, distributor or food and beverage organisation, choosing an ERP system that is specialised for your industry gives you two main advantages.
+Whether you’re a manufacturer, distributor or food and beverage organization, choosing an ERP system that is specialized for your industry gives you two main advantages.